RokasEl/simgen/docs/tutorials/zndraw_integration.md

 We can create structures with arbitrary shapes by providing a point cloud prior.
 To draw a guiding curve:

 1. Press `x` or the 'Draw' button to enter drawing mode.
-2. Click atoms to place guiding points.
+2. **Click on atoms** to place guiding points.
-3. Create a curve by adding multiple points.
-4. Press `x` or the 'Draw' button to exit drawing mode.
+3. Press `x` or the 'Draw' button to exit drawing mode.

+A smooth curve that passes through all the guiding points is automatically generated.

+The guiding curve is easy to modify:

+ - Clicking a point selects it:
-To modify the guiding curve, click a point to select it.
-Then you can move it with the on-screen controls.
-When a point is selected:
+   - Move the selected point with the on-screen controls.
+   - Delete the selected point by clicking `Backspace`.

-- `Backspace` deletes the point.
+ - Clicking the blue midpoint of a segment inserts a new point.
-- `d` duplicates the point, inserting it between current and previous.

-To place free points in 3D space:
+To place points in free 3D space:

 1. Create a canvas using the Drawing option in the left sidebar.
 2. Now in drawing mode, points will snap to the canvas.

 To modify the canvas:

-- Press f to enter canvas mode, where the canvas stays fixed as you move atoms with the mouse.
+- Press f to enter canvas mode.
+Now you can rotate and translate the atoms while the canvas stays fixed.
-- Hold shift and scroll to resize the canvas and access movement controls.
+- Hold shift and scroll to resize the canvas and access on-screen controls.